Sweet Potato and Black Bean Enchiladas Recipe

 Sweet Potato or Yam?

 Yams and sweet potatoes are simply not the same.
-Though they can be easily interchanged in recipes, they belong to separate plant families and their nutritional profile is different.
-Both provide a healthy dose or vitamin C, vitamin B6, potassium and other nutrients, but unlike sweet potatoes, yams provide only a trace of vitamin A and are lower in fiber.
+Though they can be easily interchanged in recipes, they belong to separate plant families, and their nutritional profile is different.
+Both provide a healthy dose of vitamin C, vitamin B6, potassium, and other nutrients, but unlike sweet potatoes, yams provide only a trace of vitamin A and are lower in fiber.

 A Healthy Sweet

-- 1 15-oz can no-salt-added organic black beans, rinsed and drained
+- 1 (15-ounce) can no-salt-added organic black beans, rinsed and drained

 - 3 garlic cloves, minced

 - 1/2 teaspoon sodium-free chili powder (try Frontier brand)

 - 2 cups cooked sweet potatoes, slightly mashed